yanggeng1995/GAN-TTS/README.md

 ## Inference
 * python generate.py --input="data/test"

+## Result
+* You can find the results in the samples directory.

 ## Attention
 * I did not use the loss function mentioned in the paper.
 I modified the loss function and learn from ParallelWaveGAN(https://arxiv.org/pdf/1910.11480.pdf).